 The main issue with shopping online is that you can't touch or see a product live in person.
-That may not matter for deodorant, video games or even artwork but it's a big problem for items like clothes.
-Clothes are so personal with the fit, feel of the fabric and even color.
-I have had no success ordering clothes online!
+That may not matter for deodorant, video games, or even artwork but it's a big problem for items like clothes.
+Clothes are so personal with the fit, feel of the fabric, and even color.
+I have had no success in ordering clothes online!
 In fact, I don't even waste my time doing so anymore.
 I've always associated the tile business with fashion.
-Colors, patterns and sizes change very rapidly.
-It's an item you need to physically see, touch and even bring home samples to observe in your environment before purchasing.
+Colors, patterns, and sizes change very rapidly.
+It's an item you need to physically see, touch, and even bring home samples to observe in your environment before purchasing.
 So I never worried about losing sales to internet shopping or even bothered trying to sell online.
-I guess I was very wrong since online tile sale are increasing rapidly.
+I guess I was very wrong since online tile sales are increasing rapidly.

 A year ago a customer came into the showroom and selected tile for a 300 square foot room and left with the sample.
 Three weeks go by and the customer returns the sample and orders only 3 boxes of tile and asks how fast we can get it.
-The Design Associate was confused and responded that we can get her the tile in 2 days but 3 cartons will not cover 300 sf.
+The design associate was confused and responded that we can get her the tile in 2 days but 3 cartons will not cover 300 square feet.
 The customer says she needs the boxes to finish the job.
-She googled the tile and found it 20% cheaper online, ordered it and then ran short.
-The Design Associate then tried to explain to the customer that our tile may not match the tile she purchased online.
+She googled the tile and found it 20% cheaper online, ordered it, and then ran short.
+The design associate then tried to explain to the customer that our tile may not match the tile she purchased online.
 The dye lots probably won't be the same, so essentially the size and color may not be exact and it may look like a patch.
 The customer was upset and said that her job was now going to be delayed for at least a week and cost an outrageous amount of money for express shipping.
 At that point the customer had no choice but to buy the remaining tile online and wait to finish the floor.

 The encounter above opened our eyes and we began to realize we were losing sales to online tile websites.
 We literally googled every product in our store and removed any product being sold online and totally revamped our selections.
 That caused a chain effect and we ended up replacing 80% of our displays.
 The end result was we revamped our entire operation to show newer and more tile that you can't find online!
 It also told this online shopper that maybe I'm missing out on things not visiting my local stores.
 If I keep ordering everything online the only stores in town are going to be nail salons, restaurants, deli's, gyms, or worse they will be empty!